 As a rule, a "Rolling Plan" is a document made for each recipient country of Japan's ODA.
-In a Rolling Plan, basically all on-going ODA projects over a period of several years are classified and listed according to priority areas, development issues, and programs, at each stage from its approval to completion.
-By utilizing a variety of Rolling Plans, it is aimed to better adopt different development schemes in an integrated manner when designing, planning, and implementing ODA projects.
+In a Rolling Plan, basically all on-going ODA projects over a period of several years are classified and listed according to priority areas, development issues, and programs in relation to the development cooperation, at each stage from its approval to completion.
+The utilization of a variety of Rolling Plans is designed to better adopt different development cooperation schemes in an integrated manner when designing, planning, and implementing ODA projects.
 This also helps improve the predictability on how assistance will be carried out over a period of several years.
 In accordance with the "ODA Review Final Report" announced in 2010, the Rolling Plans will be combined as an annex to the Country Assistance Policy.